 In fact, we will look at a slightly different class of cycles, namely those that bound a face in every plane embedding of G. The lemma below provides a complete characterization of those cycles.
 In order to state it, let us introduce a bit more terminology.
-A chord of a cycle G in a graph G is an edge that connects two vertices of G but is not an edge of G. A cycle G in a graph G is an induced cycle, if G if G is G does not have any chord in G.
+A chord of a cycle C in a graph G is an edge that connects two vertices of C but is not an edge of C. A cycle C in a graph G is an induced cycle, if C = G[V(C)], that is, C does not have any chord in G.

-Lemma 2.21.
+Lemma 2.23.
 Let C be a cycle in a planar graph G such that $G \neq C$ and G is not C plus a single chord of C. Then C bounds a face in every plane embedding of G if and only if C is an induced cycle and it is not separating (i.e., $G \setminus C$ is connected).